Community Foundation Grants

 - Letter of Intent RFP posted online: January 1

-- Letter of Intent submissions due: February 1 by 11:59 PM (submissions must be sent electronically through this website)
+- Letter of Intent submissions due: February 3 by 11:59 PM (submissions must be sent electronically utilizing the Foundant Grant Lifecycle Manager which can be accessed through the link above.
+No pdf or paper copies will be accepted).

 For more information about the Foundation's grant process contact Darren Penoyer by email or at (716) 852 - 2857.